 A bowel obstruction is a blockage of the small or large intestine by something other than fecal impaction.

-Assessment includes a physical exam and imaging tests.
+Assessment of a bowel obstruction includes a physical exam and imaging tests.

 The following tests and procedures may be done to diagnose a bowel obstruction:

-Patients with symptoms that keep getting worse will have follow-up exams to check for signs and symptoms of shock and to make sure the obstruction isn't getting worse.
+People with symptoms that keep getting worse will have follow-up exams to check for signs and symptoms of shock and to make sure the obstruction isn't getting worse.

 Diarrhea